Nonsurplused/AATL/Docs/AATL/Data_Readme.txt

 0.1d
  - Replaced the outdated Daedric Bookshelf mesh.
- - Replaced the moon amulet and renamed it to "Khajiit Moon Amulet".
+ - Replaced the moon amulet mesh and renamed it to "Khajiit Moon Amulet".
  - Added a replacement to Chillrend, with mesh and texture made by Lorkhansheart.
 Original is now under the "Optional Files" section.
  - Added Glass Shards to the esm, with a script to add a random amount of glass when harvested (0 - 3 pieces).